pghatani0811/Data-Science-Project-2/README.md

 ## Project Overview

-This project uses machine learning to predict insurance claim costs using the Allstate Claims Severity dataset from Kaggle.
-The dataset contains 188,318 claims.

-The goal is to help insurance managers identify high-cost claims early and improve reserve planning.
+This project uses machine learning to predict how much insurance claims may cost using the Kaggle Allstate Claims Severity dataset.
+The goal is to help claims managers find expensive claims early, review important claims first, and make better decisions about reserves.

+The dataset has 188,318 insurance claims, with 116 categorical features and 14 numerical features.
+The target, called loss, is the dollar cost of each claim.
+Because the project predicts a dollar amount, I used regression models.

+The data showed that most claims are low-cost.
+About 83.59% of claims are below $5,000, and only 23 claims are above $40,000.
+This means very expensive claims are rare, but they can create higher financial risk.

+I tested three models:

+Linear Regression: RMSE = $2,016.61
+Random Forest: RMSE = $1,903.31
+Gradient Boosting: RMSE = $1,945.67

-To predict claim costs, I tested three models: Linear Regression, Random Forest, and Gradient Boosting.
-After tuning, Gradient Boosting performed the best, with an RMSE of \$1,884.82.
+At first, Random Forest performed best.
+After tuning, Gradient Boosting became the best final model, with an RMSE of $1,884.82, MAE of $1,218.61, and R² of 0.5646.

-The final recommendation is to use the tuned Gradient Boosting model to rank claims by predicted cost and send the top 5% to experienced adjusters for early review.
-In the held-out test set, the top 5% captured all 6 claims above \$40,000.
-Because only 6 such claims were present, this result should be validated on additional data before full deployment.
+My recommendation is to use the tuned Gradient Boosting model to rank claims by predicted cost.
+As a starting point, the top 5% of claims can be sent to experienced adjusters for early review.

+In the test data, the top 5% captured all 6 claims above $40,000.
+However, there were only six very expensive claims, so this result needs to be tested with more data before full use.

+The model should help claims managers make decisions, not replace them or automatically set claim reserves.

 The project follows a simple data science process: